-These 30-Minute Asian Noodles are made with a homemade sweet and sour sauce.
-Perfect as a side or main dish, and kids love this recipe!
+Sweet and Sour Noodles — Ready in 30 minutes and made with a homemade sweet and sour sauce!
+Perfect as a side or main dish, and kids love this recipe!!

-Asian Noodles with Homemade Sweet and Sour Sauce
+Easy Asian Noodles with Sweet and Sour Sauce

 Who needs takeout when homemade tastes better and you’re in control of the ingredients?

 These easy Asian noodles call for basic ingredients you likely have on hand.
 Feel free to mix and match the veggies to use up whatever is in your produce drawer!

 - Fresh cilantro